aai-institute/continuiti/docs/getting-started/first-steps.md

 ## Running the Examples

-If you are familiar with the idea of operator learning, you can start by browsing our examples illustrating **Continuity**'s capabilities, either:
+If you are familiar with the idea of operator learning (or just want to dive right into code), you can start by browsing our examples illustrating Continuity's capabilities, either:

-- In the examples under [[operators]]
+- On the documentation page under <a href="../../examples">Examples</a>.
-- Locally, by starting a jupyter server at the root of the project.
+- Locally, by starting a jupyter server and navigating to the `examples` directory.